Midtrans/mt-alt-doc/en/snap/platform/overview.md

 #### Uninstall Old Midtrans Payment App
-!> If you **choose to uninstall the old one, you will not be able to re-install the old one again**.
+!> **Uninstalling the old Payment App is recommended by Sopify to ensure smooth transition**.
+If you still have both old and new app-enabled, we recommend uninstalling the Old Midtrans Payment App on your store.
+This is also to avoid confusion from the customer side & inconsistent payment status update behavior.
+So that only the new Midtrans Payment App is available for your customer to choose from.
 \
 \
- **Uninstalling the old Payment App is a must, It's recommendation from Sopify to make the migration run well**.
-If you still have both old and new app-enabled, we recommend uninstalling the Old Midtrans Payment App on your store, this is to avoid confusion from the customer side & inconsistent payment status update behavior.
-So that only the new Midtrans Payment App is available for your customer to choose from.
+ Once you **choose to uninstall the old one, you will not be able to re-install the old one again**.

-If you choose to uninstall the Old Midtrans Payment App(s), you can proceed to follow steps below.
+To uninstall the Old Midtrans Payment App(s), you can proceed to follow steps below.

 Before uninstalling, it is recommended to:
 - Please ensure that you have successfully installed the New Midtrans App and it works on your Shopify store.